mauriciosilvera/Lenovo/README.md

 Hi Lenovo people!
 I'm Mauricio and this is my responsive Lenovo landing page.

-This project was initializated with create-react-app + Vite.
-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This project was initializated with create-react-app + Vite, and I use Sass for css.

 ## Getting Started